Getting Started

 Assembly manual

-If you decide to build it or buy a kit you will need to follow the assembly manual to make it.
+- If you decide to build or buy a kit, follow the assembly manual to assemble it.

-Assembly manual is also great tool for reparing and upgrading your robot.
-Make sure you use the latest version of the manual.
+- The assembly manual is also a useful reference for repairing and upgrading your robot.
+Make sure you use the latest version.

 How to follow this guide

-It is best to read the whole guide and then go step by step on each step.
-If you do something wrong you will have to go a few steps back so it is recommended to read or skim through this page.
+Read the whole guide first, then go through each step.
+If you make a mistake, you may need to go back a few steps — it is recommended to read or skim through this page before starting.

 Do not do this

-There are few things you should never do to your PAROL6.
+There are a few things you should never do to your PAROL6.

 Warning

-Never spin joint 5 more then one rotation
+Never spin Joint 5 more than one rotation.

-The image above represents the range of J5.
+The image above shows the range of Joint 5.

 Warning

-If you dont have blockers on joint 1 there is possibility to spin it more then 1 rotation.
-Never do it!
+If you don't have blockers on Joint 1, it is possible to spin it more than one rotation.
+Never do this.

 Warning